Ayomide-code/alx-low_level_programming/0x00-hello_world/README.md

-script that runs a C file through the preprocessor
+script to write a C